fork52/QUOTE-S-WEBSITE/README.md

 **A website for browsing and uploading quotes.
 The website is equipped with a galore of quotes.**

 [![MIT License][license-image]][license-url]
 [![php usage][php-img]][repo-url]
 [![search counter][search_counter_img]][repo-url]
 [![Languages Used][lang-img]][repo-url]

 ## Description
 Quotes Huddle is a simple quotes website running on PHP backend and using mySQL as its DBMS.
 The website has over 5000 quotes.
 It allows an user to create a new account, explore quotes and share posts as well.
 The website has a simplistic design and is extremely user-friendly.
+The website used phpspellcheck for sanitizing the inputs and detecting abusive or offensive quotes if any.

 ## License
 The website is licensed under MIT License.